 Worries are part and parcel of every mother’s experience.
 A survey in 2013 conducted across 5 Asian countries by Ipsos has shown that mothers tend to worry more about their children’s future than fathers (1), and the type of worries tend to differ between both parents.
 In the midst of worrying over your children’s health, education and generally about their future, the uncertainties and turn of events can be a source of anxiety.

 Instead of worrying about the future, take active steps to plan ahead and execute an action plan to reduce uncertainties.
 An area that may be impacted from future uncertainties is your family’s finances, and part of that can be addressed with insurance.
 Insurance is a great way to mitigate potential financial burdens in unforeseen circumstances for yourself, your spouse and your children.
-For example, getting yourself insured with a is an affordable way to financially protect your family in situations like death, critical illness, terminal illness and/or disability. can also be useful in planning ahead for your children’s education cost in future.
+For example, getting yourself insured with a is an affordable way to financially protect your family in situations like death, critical illness, terminal illness and/or disability.
+Education plans can also be useful in planning ahead for your children’s education cost in future.

 Beyond the joy of seeing your children’s happiness, motherhood presents many challenges at different junctures.
 The spectrum of emotions that a mother goes through is a shared universal experience, and it can be demoralizing at times.
 Depending on circumstances, studies done around the world has shown a resounding insight into the impact of motherhood on the mental wellness of mothers from America(2) to Asia(3,4).